ULHPC/ulhpc-docs/docs/jobs/hwloc.md

     - There are 2 physical sockets in a node (`Package`).
     - There are 8 virtual sockets (`Group0`) in a node, 4 per physical socket.
-    - There is a single NUMA node with `32GB` per virtual socket.
+    - There is a single NUMA node with `32GB` of RAM per virtual socket.
     - There are 4 physical L3 caches per NUMA node.
     - There are 4 cores per L3 cache group.
     - There is a single processor unit (`PU`), also known as hardware thread, per core.